Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Crystal Structure

 \section{Crystal Structure}

 NaVOPO$_4$ compound crystallizes in the monoclinic structure with $P21/c$ (No. 14) space group and $Z$ = 4.
-Starting from the experimentally determined crystal structure~\cite{PhysRevB.100.144433}, we optimize the structure keeping the lattice parameters as well as high symmetry atomic positions fixed, under selective dynamics, for accurate determination of the positions of light atoms like O. In the optimized geometry, the magnetic ion in the structure, V$^{4+}$ is surrounded by six inequivalent oxygen atoms (O1-O6) with four equatorial V-O bonds in the range 1.98–2.01 \AA, one long and one short apical bonds of lengths 2.13 \AA and 1.62 \AA, respectively, forming a distorted VO$_6$ octahedron of $C_{2h}$ symmetry, instead of $O_h$ symmetry of an ideal octahedra.
-The P$^{5+}$ ions, on the other hand, form a nearly regular PO$_4$ tetrahedron with P–O bond lengths of $\sim1.54$ \AA (cf Figure 1(a)).
-The corner-shared VO$_6$ octahedra form structural chains, running along the crystallographic $c$-axis, as shown in Figure 1(b).
-A pair of VO$_6$ octahedra bridged by a pair of PO$_4$ tetrahedra also form chains running along [110] and [-110] axes in two consecutive $ab$ plane, as shown in Figure 1(c).
-A three-dimensional cris-cross connected network is formed by corner sharing of VO$_6$ octahedra and PO$_4$ tetrahedra, in which Na$^{+}$ ions sit in the hollows to bring cohesion in the structure, as shown in Figure 1(d).
+Starting from the experimentally determined crystal structure~\cite{PhysRevB.100.144433}, for accurate determination of the positions of light atoms like O, we optimize the structure keeping the lattice parameters as well as high symmetry atomic positions fixed, under the selective dynamics scheme.
+In the optimized geometry, the magnetic ion in the structure, V$^{4+}$ is surrounded by six inequivalent oxygen atoms (O1-O6) with four equatorial V-O bonds in the range 1.98–2.01 \AA, one long and one short apical bonds of lengths 2.13 \AA ~and 1.62 \AA, respectively.
+This results in a distorted VO$_6$ octahedron of $C_{2h}$ symmetry, instead of $O_h$ symmetry of an ideal octahedra.
+The P$^{5+}$ ions, on the other hand, form a nearly regular PO$_4$ tetrahedron with P–O bond lengths of $\sim1.54$ \AA (cf Fig.~\ref{fig: crystal structure}(a)).
+The corner-shared VO$_6$ octahedra form structural chains, running along the crystallographic $c$-axis, as shown in Fig.~\ref{fig: crystal structure}(b).
+A pair of VO$_6$ octahedra bridged by a pair of PO$_4$ tetrahedra also form chains running along [110] and [-110] axes in two consecutive $ab$ plane, as shown in Fig.~\ref{fig: crystal structure}(c).
+A three-dimensional cris-cross connected network is formed by corner sharing of VO$_6$ octahedra and PO$_4$ tetrahedra, in which Na$^{+}$ ions sit in the hollows to bring cohesion in the structure, as shown in Fig.~\ref{fig: crystal structure}(d).